 But here’s the good side – the great things about buying local food is it can solve all of the problems listed above.
 If you’ve never grown your own food or experienced the joy of eating a freshly picked tomato from the farmers market, you’re missing out!
 Not only is it a journey for all of your senses, locally produced foods are tremendously beneficial for your community, your health, and the environment.

-- Aesthetic experience: The joy of smelling and touching unique, fresh produce and food stuffs, including some interesting heritage varieties you won’t find at your local grocer.
+- More aesthetic experience: The joy of smelling and touching unique, fresh produce and food stuffs, including some interesting heritage varieties you won’t find at your local grocer.

 - Healthier food: By purchasing foods produced closer to home, you ensure they’re permitted to mature and ripen “on the vine” as long as possible, which means greater nutrition.
 Fresh, local food is always healthier!